David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

 Burrell noted that 1962 Dodge Dart sales fell 33 percent from 1960 but didn’t mention that this particular year saw unusually high sales vis a vis Plymouth due to a dealer network restructuring (Old Car Advertisements).

-Burrell did not weigh in on when the S-series was killed aside from recounting the “automotive folklore” that it was “sometime in late 1959” (2019, p.
+Burrell did not weigh in on when specifically the S-series was killed aside from recounting the “automotive folklore” that it was “sometime in late 1959” (2019, p.
 19).
 However, he did offer an unusually comprehensive number of photographs of S-series mockups.
 Some photos were dated as late as July 22, 1959.

 1960 Plymouth Valiant